MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/uploading.md

+---
+title: Release a Build
+description: Distribute a completed build to users
+keywords: distribution
+author: JoshuaWeber
+---

 # Release a Build

 In order to distribute a release via Mobile Center, you must first upload your application binary package to Mobile Center.
 Mobile Center supports both .ipa and .apk package uploads for iOS and Android, respectively.